sashite/qi.rb/README.md

 ## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The code is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

 ## About Sashite

-The `qi` gem is maintained by [Sashite](https://sashite.com/).
+This [gem](https://rubygems.org/gems/qi) is maintained by [Sashite](https://sashite.com/).

 With some [lines of code](https://github.com/sashite/), let's share the beauty of Chinese, Japanese and Western cultures through the game of chess!